 Here is more detail about how the virtual medical appointments will work:

 After evaluating you via teledermatology, it may be necessary for you to come to the office anyway.
 You will need to notify us when you arrive so we can inform the building security to let you in.
-On the day of your in-person appointment, you and anyone accompanying you will be required to fill out this COVID-19 questionnaire:
+On the day of your in-person appointment, you and anyone required to accompany you will be required to fill out this COVID-19 questionnaire.